Family Education Rights and Privacy Act (FERPA)

 - Administrative offices will use photographs as an additional safeguard in verifying a student’s identity.

 - Faculty and staff members will have access to student photos for class rosters, testing, and academic advising.

 - Student photos CANNOT be released to third parties without consent of the student.
 Photos are for internal use only by College Officials.

 Students have the right to request non-disclosure of directory information.
 If they do not restrict release of this information, it is probable that the information will be released and disclosed.
 Truckee Meadows Community College uses directory information for non-commercial, educational purposes, such as to mail notices to students about changes in policies, services or opportunities.
-Directory information may also be provided by commercial purposes to businesses affiliated with the institution, honor societies, the alumni association and foundation, or other individuals for purposes that may be beneficial to students.
+Directory information may also be provided for commercial purposes to businesses affiliated with the institution, bookstore, honor societies, the alumni association and foundation, or other individuals for purposes that may be beneficial to students.
 The institution exercises discretion in responding to requests for directory information and may or may not provide such information when requested, depending on the intended purpose of the request.
 The institution does not sell or rent student information for a fee.